rifaterdemsahin/ai-security-course/3_UI/Cards/ai_security_lifecycle.md

 - question : 🔄 AI security lifecycle
+- hint : Think about the ongoing process of securing AI systems from development to deployment
 - answer : A continuous process of diagnosing threats, implementing defenses, and validating security measures to maintain AI system resilience against evolving adversarial tactics